theuzomavictor/INTRO-TO-GitHub/IntroductionToGithub.md

 For more information, see [Git vs GitHub.](https://www.interviewbit.com/blog/git-vs-github/?amp=1)

 ## Clone
-Cloning in GitHub  means to download and duplicate the codes/files present in the repository.
-Before we begin, you should know some of Git basic commands.
+On GitHub, cloning entails downloading and copying the codes and files that are present in the repository.
+Before we begin, you should know some of the basic commands of Git.
 Now, to clone a repo in GitHub, use the following order:
 1. Head over to your GitHub profile.
 2. Click the new icon.